CS2103JAN2017-W09-B3/addressbook-level4/docs/DeveloperGuide.md

 A project often depends on third-party libraries.
 For example, Suru depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.
 Managing these _dependencies_ can be automated using Gradle.
 For example, Gradle can download the dependencies automatically, which is better than these alternatives.<br>
 a.
-Include those libraries in the repo (this bloats the repo size)<br>
+Include those libraries in the repo (this bloats the repo size).<br>
 b.
-Require developers to download those libraries manually (this creates extra work for developers)<br>
+Require developers to download those libraries manually (this creates extra work for developers).<br>

 <!-- @@author A0139410N -->
 ## Appendix A : User Stories